 In certain circumstances, under HMRC rules, travel and other out of pocket expenses reimbursed to the Directors may be considered as taxable benefits.
-Where expenses are classed as taxable under HMRC quidance they are shown in the Taxable Benefits column of the table on the previous page.
+Where expenses are classed as taxable under HMRC guidance they are shown in the Taxable Benefits column of the table on the previous page.

-Relative cost of directors' remuneration for the year ended 31 March 2016
+Relative cost of directors' remuneration for the year ended 31 March 2017

-To enable Shareholders to assess the relative cost of directors' remuneration, this has been shown in the table below compared with the Company's AIFM, Portfolio Management and other expenses.
+To enable shareholders to assess the relative cost of Directors' remuneration, this has been shown in the table below compared with the Company's AIFM, Portfolio Management and other expenses.

-2016 £000 2015 £000 Difference £000 Fees of non-executive directors (base salary) AIFM, Portfolio management fees and other expenses 172 165 7 (excluding performance fee provisions) 4,943 4,750 193 Performance fee provisions (1,854) 1,854
+2017 £000 2016 £000 Difference £000 Fees of non-executive directors (base salary) AIFM, Portfolio management fees and other expenses 189 172 17 (excluding performance fee provisions) 4,608 4,943 (335) Performance fee provision/(write back) (1,854) 1,854

-^{} During the year ended 31 March 2016 no performance fees were paid (2015: £nil).
+During the year ended 31 March 2017 no performance fees were paid (2016: fnil).

-At the Annual General Meeting held in July 2015 the results in respect of the non-binding resolution to approve the Directors' Remuneration Report were as follows:
+At the Annual General Meeting held in July 2016 the results in respect of the non-binding resolution to approve the Directors' Remuneration Report were as follows: